-- Applicants must have a minimum of five years of full-time professional experience prior to August 1, 2019.
+- Applicants must have a minimum of five years of full-time professional experience prior to August 1, 2023 in the relevant field.
 The work experience should be after completing a university undergraduate degree and should be within the field of study.
 Applicants should be interested in the policy aspects of their fields of specialization.

 - Applicants must demonstrate leadership qualities and have a commitment to public service and the potential for professional advancement.

 - Applicants must be proficient in both written and spoken English.
 If you have a TOEFL or IELTS score report, please attach the score report (Expired score report will be accepted, only if available).